What’s the best mlm to join this year?

-There’s something to be said for a company that’s established and will have longevity.
+There’s something to be said for a company that’s established and positioned for longevity.

-The people who do the work, make the money.
+The people who do the most work, make the most money.

-It’s just that typically, those who have been actively building an organization with a company the longest have the largest teams and largest paychecks.
+It’s just that typically, those who have been successfully building an organization with a company the longest, have the largest teams and largest paychecks.

-They don’t make more money because they got in early, they make more money because they’ve been working it longer.
+They don’t make more money because they got in early, they make more money because they’ve been successfully working at it longer.

 There are plenty of people who get in early and make no money (because they do NO WORK).

-The reason I suggest getting in early is because at some point there’ll be early stage momentum in the organization that you can capitalize on.
-That doesn’t make it easy, just a little easier.
+The reason I suggest getting in early is because at some point there’ll be early stage momentum in the organization that you can capitalize on if you’ve been working.